"Spring can really hang you up the most." - Landesman/Wolf

 Minute Bodies (U.K., 2016)

-From the BFI website: British naturalist, inventor and pioneering filmmaker F. Percy Smith worked in the early years of the 20th century, developing various cinematographic and micro-photographic techniques to capture nature's secrets in action.
+From the BFI press notes: British naturalist, inventor and pioneering filmmaker F. Percy Smith worked in the early years of the 20th century, developing various cinematographic and micro-photographic techniques to capture nature's secrets in action.
 Minute Bodies is an interpretative edit that combines Smith's original footage with a new contemporary score by Tindersticks (with Thomas Belhom and Christine Ott) to create a hypnotic, alien yet familiar dreamscape that connects us to the sense of wonder Smith must have felt as he peered through his own lens and saw these micro-worlds for the first time.
 The dual-format edition (one Blu-ray, one DVD) is coded Region-B for Europe.
 Extras include four short films Smith made in 1910, '11, '13, and '30, and four made by his colleague Mary Field in 1932, '36 and '42.
 The illustrated booklet has essays by Bryony Dixon, Tim Boon and Stuart A. Staples.
-The soundtrack is also available separately in the U.K. on limited-edition LP and CD.
+The soundtrack is available separately in the U.K. on LP, CD or viadownload.